JordanLaw/robocon/vesc/readme.md

 ### Sensorless motor setting up <a name="sensorless"></a>

 In case, you don't have a encoder for your motor, you can configure your motor from "Sensorless" tab in the "FOC".
+However, you still need to calibrate your motor first before you configure the data in this tab.

 Normally, you need to change a higher "Openloop ERPM" in order to start the motor in the senorless mode. (example: 12,000).
 You can change the value depand on the type of your motor.
 Also, you can set a longer time for the "Openloop Ramp Time" which can avoid lagging at the beginning.